rokane/gcp-certificate-notes/cloud-architect/001-cloud-resource-manager.md

 # Management Services

-Here we look the below management services which help us to:
+Here we look at the below management services which help us to:
   * Understand how our stuff is organised, and what we are paying for
   * Understand who has access to our stuff
   * See what is happening to our resources